KnudsenMorten/ClientInspectorV2/README.md

 ![Bluescreens](img/Sample-Bluescreens.png)

-It is important for me to state that I'm NOT trying to build a separate management tool, which will compete with Microsoft security and management stack.
-This is just an great example of how you can built **cool solutions** - with the power of the **Microsoft Azure stack** including **Azure Loganalytics, Azure Data Collection Rules, Azure Data Collection Endpoints, Azure Workbooks, Azure Dashboards**.

 And it can help you ensure you are in control with core infratructure processes for a low price. **Data from 5000 clients doing daily ClientInspector inventory will cost you approx USD 100 per month **

 Feel free to add more cool data-collections to suit your needs.